bernhardAxonIvy/doc/source/designer-guide/reference/reference.rst

 Reference
 =========

-This chapter provides a linked reference of the Axon Ivy application parts.
+This chapter provides a linked reference of the |axon-ivy| application parts.

 .. _designer-reference-editors: